TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Concept/Index.rst

 :ref:`Events <EventDispatcherEvents>` are being emitted by the TYPO3 Core or an Extension via the :ref:`EventDispatcher <EventDispatcher>.
 The Event will be received by all implemented Event Listeners for the Event in question.
 Events are strongly typed.
-Events only allow changes to variables the are intended to be changed by the Event.
+Events only allow changes to variables that are intended to be changed by the Event.

 :ref:`Hooks <hooks-general>` are basically places in the source code where a user function will be called for processing if such has been configured.